1992 Formula One World Championship: Race 9: Great Britain

 Mansell took pole position at Silverstone in Britain with Patrese making another Williams 1–2 ahead of Senna, Schumacher, Berger and Brundle.
 At the start, Patrese got ahead of Mansell while Brundle had a superb start, blasting by the three in front of him, and Schumacher also got ahead of Senna.
 Patrese waved Mansell through on the Hangar straight with action behind as both Senna and Berger got ahead of Schumacher.
 Schumacher quickly recovered and passed Berger at Priory before the first lap was over.
 Mansell led Patrese, Brundle, Senna, Schumacher and Berger.

-Herbert became the first of the leaders to retire from 6th position in the leading Lotus with transmission problems on lap 32.
+Herbert became the first of the leaders to retire from sixth position in the leading Lotus with transmission problems on lap 32.
 Alesi in the leading Ferrari eventually went off the track with mechanical problems by lap 44.
 Senna put Brundle under pressure but Brundle kept the place.
 The round of stops changed nothing, with Mansell leading from Patrese, Brundle, Senna, Schumacher and Berger.
 Schumacher then went wide at a corner giving fifth to Berger.
 Senna only lasted until lap 53 when his transmission failed.
-On the next lap, Schumacher passed Berger who was suffering from engine trouble, but still managed to cross the line just before it let go and finished 5th.
+On the next lap, Schumacher passed Berger who was suffering from engine trouble, but still managed to cross the line just before it let go and finished fifth.

 Mansell took the win with Patrese making it one more Williams 1–2 ahead of Brundle, Schumacher, Berger and Häkkinen.
 Spectators began to invade the track to celebrate his win even before the final lap had finished, and thousands entered the track following the chequered flag.
 The win saw Mansell overtake Jackie Stewart as the most successful British driver, with 28 wins to Stewart's 27.
+Mansell's record was subsequently overtaken by Lewis Hamilton.

 This Grand Prix also saw repeated trials for a safety car, first run at the preceding French Grand Prix.